Stremio/stremio-addons/sip/p2p.md

 ## Publishing

-`publish` mode: e.g. `./myAddon --publish`; this would start an IPFS pubsub, upload the initial files (manifest and possibly catalogues) and then respond to all stream/details requests later on, and cache the response in IPFS
+`publish` mode: e.g. `./myAddon --publish`; this would start an IPFS pubsub, upload the initial files (manifest and possibly catalogs) and then respond to all stream/details requests later on, and cache the response in IPFS

 Additionally this mode will publish the result of stream/detail for the most popular pieces of content, without them being requested by peers first.